Bernard-Henri Lévy: Personal life

 Lévy is Jewish, and he has said that Jews ought to provide a unique Jewish moral voice in society and politics.

 Lévy has been friends with Nicolas Sarkozy since 1983.
 Relations between them deteriorated during Sarkozy's 2007 presidential run in which Lévy backed the Socialist candidate Ségolène Royal and also described Sarkozy as "A man with a warrior vision of politics".
 However, they grew closer again after Sarkozy's victory.

 In 2004, his fortune amounted to 150 million euros.
 The owner of seven companies, he inherited most of the fortune from his parents, which was complemented by stock exchange investments.
 In 2000 he was suspected of insider trading by the Commission des opérations de bourse.

-Works
+Written works

 Lévy's works have been translated into many different languages; below is an offering of works available in either French or English.